a2o/snoopy/doc/INSTALL.md

 enabled at build time, here is an example:

     # REQUIRED TO ENABLE FILTERING FEATURE
-    --enable-filter
+    --enable-filtering

     # HOW TO DEFINE FILTER CHAINS
     --with-filter-chain="FILTER_CHAIN_SPEC"

-By default, if FILTER_CHAIN_SPEC is not configured, empty string is used, which effectively disables filtering.
+By default, if FILTER_CHAIN_SPEC is not configured.
+An empty string is used instead, which effectively disables filtering and all Snoopy messages are passed to the configured output.

 See sample configuration file etc/snoopy.ini for list and description of supported filter configurations.